crisk73/AO-basepack-Italy/README.md

 # AO base pack Italy and Alps
 This is a hi-res mesh XP12 compatible base package for AutoOrtho covering Italy and Alps.

+The reason I made it is mainly because coastline is broken in the to date AO and ME base packages.
+Here I've applied XP12 water tech for bathymetry and coastlines look fine.
+The other reason is because I wanted to improve the Alps mesh.
+Patches are used for the main sloped airports (such as Courchevel).

-Patches are used for some sloped airports (such as Courchevel).
-I'd like to share those pre-built tiles to be used either with AO or ME.
+I'd like to share those pre-built tiles to be used either with AO or ME and also to be further improved or additional areas to be created.

 Hi-res mesh can be found here: [Coverage map viewfinderpanoramas.org](https://viewfinderpanoramas.org/dem1d.html) You need to manually copy elevation data files in each correct XX+XXX folder inside the Elevation_data folder in O4XP.